phanhongan/ml-systems-evaluation/docs/reference/compliance-standards.md

 # Compliance Standards Guide

-This guide provides comprehensive information about compliance standards and regulatory requirements supported by the ML Systems Evaluation Framework.
+This guide provides information about compliance standards and regulatory requirements supported by the ML Systems Evaluation Framework.

 ## Overview